New Port Richey Public Library: Teen and children's programming

 The library has made many efforts to engage its youth patrons.
 In an effort to keep up with digital trends, the library celebrated International TableTop Day with board games and video games geared toward teenage patrons.
 The library has offered chocolate-making classes for both children and teens as well.
 The library formerly had a teen advisory board known as YOLO (Youth Offering Library Opinions), which participated in the 2013 Cotee River Cleanup.
 The teens continued their work during the Cotee River Clean Up by beautifying the Gene Sarazen Overlook Tower as a community works project.
 In addition to community service projects, YOLO members volunteered to help out at library events like Pi Day.

 The library offers weekly story times and children's yoga classes, as well as various other programs and events, including an annual reptile show, a visit from the SPCA Suncoast animal shelter, and other education and entertaining presenters.
 In addition, the library has a permanent StoryWalk at the James E. Grey Preserve for children and families to explore a book in the outdoors; the book and its accompanying activities that the StoryWalk centers on is changed quarterly.

-The library also takes part in the annual Reading with the Rays summer reading program.
+The library also takes part in the annual Reading with the Rays summer reading program, in partnership with the Tampa Bay Rays.

 Awards

 New Port Richey Public Library is one of the founding members of the Florida Library Association.
 In 2006, the library was honored as the first recipient of the FLA's "Library of the Year" award.
-The library was is also one of the original members of the Tampa Bay Library Consortium, which it is still participates in to build connections between and with other area libraries.
+The library is also one of the original members of the Tampa Bay Library Consortium, which it is still participates in to build connections between and with other area libraries.

 Library Journal gave the New Port Richey Public Library a rating of 4 out of 5 stars in 2013.
 It was the only library in the state to earn a rating from Library Journal that year.
 In 2016, it made the Library Journal Index again with a 5-star rating, the highest-ranked in the state and one of only three Florida libraries to make the list.

 In 2014, the Florida Library Association awarded library director Susan Dillinger with the Librarian of the Year Award.
 In 2017 the Florida Library Association awarded Library Director Susan Dillinger with the Lifetime Achievement Award.
 In 2012, Dillinger was appointed as the interim city manager for New Port Richey.
 In honor of her service in this role for almost two years, an art exhibition wall in City Hall was named the Susan Dillinger Art Gallery.